iraizo/truckersmp.ts/README.md

 - Node

 ## Documentation
-Documentation for API client can be found on the <a href="https://github.com/iraizo/truckersmp.ts/wiki">Wiki</a>.
+Documentation for API client can be found <a href="https://tsmpdocs.switchbla.de/">here</a>.

 ## Support
 If you have any issues with the library please create a <a href="https://github.com/iraizo/truckersmp.ts/issues">issue</a> and i will try to help you.

 ## TODO
 - Add native error handling via the return JSON.
-- Work on the Documentation.
 - Add <a href="https://api.truckyapp.com/docs/">truckyapp api</a>
 ## License
 This package is open-source and is licensed under the <a href="https://github.com/iraizo/truckersmp.ts/blob/master/LICENSE.md">MIT license</a>.